-Add to measure number": Enter a positive or negative number to change the number of the selected measure, and subsequent measures.
-A value of "-1" has the same effect as marking a measure to be excluded from measure count.
+Add to measure number": Enter a positive or negative number to change the number of the selected measure, and subsequent meaures.
+A value of "-1" has the same effect as marking a measure to be excluded from measure count. • Play count: If a measure precedes an end repeat barline, this value controls the number of times that the entire repeat section plays back: see also, Repeats and jumps.